-- 4. In the ChX Recorder Track 1 row, select the source channel input (ChX Input) and the audio track (Track #) from the input that you want to record on track 1 of the clip. - 5.
-Repeat this step for all of the remaining recorder tracks.
+- 4. Click on the tab for the record channel that you want to route audio channel to. - 5.
+In the ChX Recorder Track 1 row, select the source channel input (ChX Input or TASCAM AES Input) and the audio channel (Track #) from the input that you want to record on channel 1 of the clip. - 6.
+Repeat this step for all of the remaining recorder channels.

-Tip: Click NORMANIZE ALL ChX Input Routes to reset all the input audio tracks to their default recorder track assignment.
+Tip: Click NORMANIZE ALL ChX Input Routes to reset all the input audio channels to their default recorder channel assignment.

-6. Click the Audio Output Router tab.
+7. Click the Audio Output Router tab.